mikechambers/adb-mcp/README.md

 **AI** <-> **MCP Server** <-> **Command Proxy Server** <-> **Photoshop UXP Plugin** <-> **Photoshop**

-The proxy server is required because the UXP Based JavaScript plugin cannot listen on a socket connection (as a server) for the MCP Server to connect to (it can only connect to a socket as a client).
+The proxy server is required because the public facing API for UXP Based JavaScript plugin does not allow it to listen on a socket connection (as a server) for the MCP Server to connect to (it can only connect to a socket as a client).

 ## Requirements